tagtogorg/tagtog-doc/API_documents_v1.md

 <div class="two-third-col" markdown="1">

-## Manage annotation versions (Adjudication)
+## Manage annotation versions

+**🤠𝛂 These APIs are in alpha, and can change at any moment.
+We give early access for your benefit.**

 ### Merge the annotations of a document (Automatic Adjudication)

-**🤠𝛂 This API is in alpha, and can change at any moment.
-We give early access for your benefit.**

 Merge the _confirmed_ members' annotations of a document.